mateid/simplexity/_posts/2014-12-12-simplexity-features-and-styles.md

 tags:   features
 ---
 Simplexity has support for customizing the fonts via `basscss` variables.
 You can customize these in the `basscss/basscss.css` file, along with the custom media queries used to scale the font size based on the device viewport.
-I've kept the custom styles to a minimum.
+I've kept custom styles to a minimum.
 ----

 Simplexity nicely proportioned headings with good vertical rhythm.
 You can use six levels of headings.